tractor/tractor-website/diffusion-preprocessing.md

 In addition to these steps, some kind of diffusion model fitting is a prerequisite for most subsequent analysis.
 Steps for performing such fits, and other common data manipulations, are laid out below.

+## Sorting DICOM files

+A single scan session often comprises a range of image acquisitions of different types, for example including structural and functional imaging as well as a diffusion-weighted sequence.
+It is therefore a common first step to sort the DICOM files corresponding to the diffusion scan out from everything else.
+Assuming for present purposes that data sets are stored as subdirectories of `/data`, and that each data set has its own `dicom` subdirectory containing all associated DICOM files, this sorting process can be achieved by typing something like

+    cd /data/subject1/dicom
+    tractor dicomsort

+This will result in various new subdirectories being created, labelled with their appropriate series number and description.
+It is up to the user to identify which series corresponds to the diffusion data.

 ## Using the dpreproc script

-Assuming for present purposes that data sets are stored as subdirectories of `/data`, running the preprocessing pipeline for a single session directory is a matter of typing something like
+With DICOM sorting already performed if necessary, running the preprocessing pipeline for a single session directory is a matter of typing something like

     cd /data/subject1
     tractor dpreproc